Ekta1994/Machine-Learning-Algorithms/Image_kmeans/Compress_GUI/readme.md

 - The UI build asks the user to input the path of the image to be compressed.
 - After specifying the path, Press the button to load the original image and then press "Start Compression" button.
 - The three axes displayed will show the image after compression using k-means when max_iterations are 15 and 5 respectively.
-- The last axis, 3, will display the image after 'n' iterations where n refers too the maximum iterations k-means take to converge itself.
+- The last axis, 3, will display the image after 'n' iterations where n refers to the maximum iterations k-means take to converge on its own.
   - For the image 'bird_small.png', as per the run on my system, k-means converged after 60th iteration once and 150'th iteration also ( As centroids are selected randomly in the start).
 And hence, be patient after pressing the start button.
 The images will be visible after around 2-3 minutes.
   - Meanwhile, for cross-checking you can observe the output in you MATLAB prompt.
 The iteration number will be displayed there indicating that the execution hasn't completed yet.